Back

 Bio

-Johan Swinnen has served as the Director general of the International Food Policy Research Institute (IFPRI) since January 2020 and Managing Director, Systems Transformation, CGIAR, since July 2022.
-He is a member of the Advisory Committee on Voluntary Foreign Aid (ACVFA), USAID; Commissioner in the Food Systems Economics Commission; Representative in the High-Level Executive Committee of the IPC; Co-chair of the Think20 (T20) Task Force on Food Security and Sustainable Agriculture; and also a member of the Champions 12.3 Leadership Group to Reduce Food Loss and Waste (SDG Target 12.3) and of the Africa Europe Strategic Task Force on Sustainable Agriculture and Food Systems.
-Prior to joining IFPRI, Dr. Swinnen was professor of economics and Director of the LICOS Centre for Institutions and Economic Performance at KU Leuven (Belgium) and Senior Research Fellow at the Centre for European Policy Studies in Brussels.
+Johan Swinnen has served as the Director general of the International Food Policy Research Institute (IFPRI) since January 2020.
+He is Vice Chair of the Global Research Consortium on Economic Structural Transformation Steering Committee; Commissioner in the Food Systems Economics Commission; Governing Board Member of the World Agriculture Forum; Representative in the High-Level Executive Committee of the IPC; and a member of the Champions 12.3 Leadership Group to Reduce Food Loss and Waste (SDG Target 12.3) and the Friends of the Alternative Proteins Steering Group.
+Prior to joining IFPRI, Dr. Swinnen was professor of economics and Director of the LICOS Centre for Institutions and

 Dr. Swinnen was a Lead Economist at the World Bank from 2003 to 2004 and economic adviser to the European Commission from 1998 to 2001.
 Over the course of his career, Dr. Swinnen has been a visiting professor at various universities, including at Stanford University’s Center on Food Security and the Environment, and a frequent adviser to institutions such as the World Bank, the European Bank for Reconstruction and Development, the Organisation for Economic Co-operation and Development, and the Food and Agriculture Organization of the United Nations.